cristhianfms/some-swift-algorithms/README.md

 - Determine if a word is palindrome
 - Return n Fibonacci numbers
 - Sum digits of the factorial of a number
+- Create a set of prime random numbers and another array with only three primes in common